unfoldtoolbox/UnfoldMakie.jl/docs/src/config/layout_data.md

 # [Layout Data](@id config_layout)

-The layout data of the configuration consists of config options for the layout such as the legend and labels.
+The layout data of the configuration consists of configuration options for the layout, such as the legend and labels.

-The following layout data options exist (the default values may be different for some plots types):
+The following layout data options are available (defaults may be different for some plot types):

 ## showLegend (boolean)
 Indicating whether the legend is displayed.